 Ben Koch, LLL founding PresidentThe driving force behind the establishment of the Lutheran Laypeople’s League (LLL) was Mr Ben Koch.
 He had a vision that a pool of money could be established, and this could become a revolving fund to promote, encourage and achieve church development.
 Funds could be loaned or grants given to assist church mission projects.
 After a number of meetings between Ben and other lay members, The Lutheran Laymen’s League (as it was originally called) commenced in November 1921.
 Initially, the pool of funds was established through gifts from members of the Evangelical Lutheran Church of Australia (ELCA).

-The original intention of the LLL was that providing financial support through the LLL should not detract from the responsibility of congregation members giving through the weekly offering plate at church.
+The original intention of LLL was that providing financial support through LLL should not detract from the responsibility of congregation members giving through the weekly offering plate at church.

 ‘By June 1922 the LLL had received 570 pounds from 24 contributors.
 Of the total money in hand 560 pounds came from 13 South Australian supporters.
 In June 1923 contributors had risen to around 500, and funds received to over 1,000 pounds.
 Although the number of contributors remained about the same, circulating capital by 1929 was over 4,000 pounds.’
 (From Strength to Strength, John B. Koch, 1996)